 INTRODUCTION

-The information provided in this section is applicable to the content of the AMI parameter definition file (.ami file; hereinafter, parameter definition file).
-Note that the rules described below deviate from the rules for .ibs files
+The information provided in this section is applicable to the content of the AMI parameter definition file (also called a .ami file).
+Note that the rules described below deviate from the rules for .ibs files.

-PARAMETER DEFINITION FILE ORGANIZATION
+AMI PARAMETER DEFINITION FILE ORGANIZATION

-The parameter definition file is organized as a “tree”, with “leaves” and “branches” off a single “root” identified by a unique name.
+The AMI parameter definition file is organized as a “tree”, with “leaves” and “branches” off a single “root” identified by a unique name.
 A branch may contain an AMI parameter, which itself contains individual leaves, describing features of the model.
 Branches, unless otherwise noted, may themselves be used to group other branches.